kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 ## Signing in to Gatsby Cloud

 [Access Gatsby Cloud](https://gatsbyjs.com/dashboard/sites/create) and select **Sign in with GitHub**.
 You’ll be asked to authorize the Gatsby Cloud app with your GitHub account.
-If you need to request access to one or more repositories, you can click "request access" now or later when creating an instance.
+If you need to request access to one or more repositories, you can click *request access* now or later when creating an instance.

 Once signed in, configuring Gatsby Cloud with Kontent requires several steps that are walked through below.